StartupWichita/startupwichita.com/README.md

                                # will start the server
 ~~~

+Wait until you see the line `Express app started on port 3000`.
+Leave that
-Leave that terminal window open for as long as you want the server to be
+terminal window open for as long as you want the server to be running.
+You can
-running.
-You can type `rs` and Enter to restart the server.
+type `rs` and Enter to restart the server.

 In a web browser open `http://localhost:3000`.